gloparco/Master-List-of-HTML5-JS-CSS-Resources/README.md

 The following is a revised, hopefully continually updated, list of technologies, techniques, and tools that have been cultivated with experienced and aspiring front end developers and designers in mind.

+NOTE: Since the number of options for any given category can be overwhelming (for instance, MVC JavaScript frameworks), I would like to restrict this list to the best in class & most popular options.
+There are other, more comprehensive lists out there (such as [jswiki](https://github.com/bebraw/jswiki/wiki)), but that's not what I'm striving to maintain here.
+Instead, I'd like to present a paired-down list of the very best options available.
+So, if there's a pretty good library that hasn't had a code update in 10 months, I'll likely take it off this list.
+You get the idea.

 Please feel free to contribute - the more the merrier!

 ---